 H40–H59: molybdenum base

-While there are many grades of aluminum available for making molds, the most common, and most efficient to work with, is the aircraft-grade 7075 (T6).
+While many aluminum grades are available for making molds, the most common and most efficient to work with is the aircraft-grade 7075 (T6).
 This wrought aluminum alloy is produced by hot rolling cast aluminum to the desired thickness of the plate.
-The entire mold can be made of the same material (including cavity and core) and an anodizing process can be utilized to impart a surface hardness of up to 65 Rc for wear resistance.
+The entire mold can be made of the same material (including cavity and core), and an anodizing process can be utilized to impart a surface hardness of up to 65 Rc for wear resistance.

 Different Grades of Aluminum